 Kathleen is Wallowa Land Trust's first Executive Director.
 She joined the Trust in the fall of 2013 after almost a decade at Capitol Land Trust in Olympia, Washington.
 Raised in Eugene, Oregon Kathleen graduated from the University of Hawaii with a degree in Asian Studies, before receiving a master's degree in Environmental Studies from The Evergreen State College.
 She has worked with many charitable organizations over the years and brings her extensive knowledge of nonprofit administration and successful land conservation to northeast Oregon.
-She is a member of Wallowa County Rotary and the exclusive Rouen Preservation and Enhancement Society.
+She is the past president of the Coalition of Oregon Land Trusts and currently serves as the Pacific Coast Representative for the Members Committee of Terrafirma Risk Retention Group LLC.
 Contact Kathleen

 Eric comes to Wallowa Land Trust from Southern Oregon, where he lived in the Siskiyou-Rogue River National Forest caretaking a grandfathered homestead and thinning oak forests in the Applegate Valley.
 Prior to caretaking, he was the development coordinator for a Wallowa County nonprofit and earned his MFA in Creative Writing from University of Idaho, which awarded him the opportunity to live and write at Taylor Ranch in the Frank Church River of No Return Wilderness.
 Through these experiences, he has developed an appreciation for the legacies of working lands, landowners, and land use in the American West.
 Contact Eric